 In addition to freeing up data scientists’ time for more important tasks, like interpreting results, augmented analytics can enhance the value these analysts bring to your organization.
 AI- and machine learning-powered analytics help them make connections they otherwise may have missed – and find deeper insights in less time.
 These technologies can also empower employees in other analytics roles – from business analysts to citizen data scientists – improving their insights and helping them do the work formerly only performed by expert data scientists.

 By 2025, a scarcity of data scientists will no longer hinder the adoption of data science and machine learning in organizations.

 Another reason augmented analytics are so important is that they let untrained “information explorers” in on the game.
 By automating complex analytics processes and allowing users to query data simply by asking questions, employees without data science skills can leverage advanced analytics.
 Machine learning can guide these information explorers by recommending which question they should ask next – and suggesting where to dig deeper.

-With augmented analytics, answers to queries come in the form of ready-made data visualisations, like charts, graphs, and maps – so users don’t have to create them themselves.
-These visualisations can be investigated with simple commands, strung together into data stories, and easily shared with other teams and leadership – no PhD required.
+With augmented analytics, answers to queries come in the form of ready-made data visualizations, like charts, graphs, and maps – so users don’t have to create them themselves.
+These visualizations can be investigated with simple commands, strung together into data stories, and easily shared with other teams and leadership – no PhD required.

 The evolution of analytics

 Analytics and business intelligence have come a long way in recent years – evolving from sophisticated tools for data and analytics professionals to machine learning analytics that anyone can use.

 - Limited user autonomy

 - Sophisticated tools for data and analytics professionals